tekian/cargo-deltabuild/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`cargo-deltabuild` detects which crates in a Cargo workspace are affected by changes in a Git feature branch.
+`cargo-deltabuild` detects which crates in a Cargo workspace are impacted by changes in a Git feature branch.
 Build, test, and benchmarks only the crates you need—saving time and resources in your CI/CD pipeline.

 - **Robust Detection**: Uses code analysis, pattern matching and runtime heuristics to identify dependencies.
 - **Impact Categorization**: Separates crates into _Modified_, _Affected_, and _Required_ for precise targeting.